Bed & Breakfast

 We kindly ask for a £30.00 deposit on making your booking.

-We are really looking forward to re-opening Ashtree House B & B on the 4th July 2020.
+We are really looking forward to fully re-opening Ashtree House B & B on or around the 17th of May 2021.

 In preparation, for the re-opening we have undertaken a full audit, to address any changes that are required to help with viral safety.